alphagov-mirror/govuk-corona-analysis/README.md

 ##  Installing pre-commit hooks

 This repo uses the Python package `pre-commit` (https://pre-commit.com) to manage pre-commit hooks.
-Pre-commit hooks are

-actions which are run automatically, typically on each commit, to perform some common set of tasks.
-For example, a pre-commit

-hook might be used to run any code linting automatically, providing any warnings before code is committed, ensuring that

-all of our code adheres to a certain quality standard.
+Pre-commit hooks are actions which are run automatically, typically on each commit, to perform some common set of tasks.
+For example, a pre-commit hook might be used to run any code linting automatically, providing any warnings before code is committed, ensuring that all of our code adheres to a certain quality standard.

 For this repo, we are using `pre-commit` for a number of purposes:

-- Checking for AWS or private access keys being committed accidentally
+- Checking for any secrets being committed accidentally
 - Checking for any large files (over 5MB) being committed
 - Cleaning Jupyter notebooks, which means removing all outputs and execution counts
 - Running linting on the `src` directory (catching problems before they get to Concourse, which runs the same check)

-We have configured `pre-commit` to run automatically _when pushing_ rather than on _every commit_, which should mean we

-receive the benefits of `pre-commit` without it getting in the way of regular development.
+We have configured `pre-commit` to run automatically _when pushing_ rather than on _every commit_, which should mean we receive the benefits of `pre-commit` without it getting in the way of regular development.

 In order for `pre-commit` to run, action is needed to configure it on your system.

 - Run `pip install -r requirements-dev.txt` to install `pre-commit` in your Python environment

-- Run `pre-commit install -t pre-push` to set-up `pre-commit` to run when code is _pushed_
+- Run `pre-commit install` to set-up `pre-commit` to run when code is _committed_.
+By running on each commit, we ensure that `pre-commit` will be able to detect all errors and keep our repo in a healthy state.

 ###  Note on Jupyter notebook cleaning

 It may be necessary or useful to keep certain output cells of a Jupyter notebook, for example charts or graphs visualising

 some set of data.
 To do this, add the following comment at the top of the input block:

 `# [keep_output]`

 This will tell `pre-commit` not to strip the resulting output of this cell, allowing it to be committed.